 The 5 Stages of Effective Supplier Lifecycle Management

 You depend on suppliers for the timely delivery of goods and services.
-To get the most out of these partnerships, you must effectively manage your suppliers throughout the entire lifecycle.
+To get the most out of these partnerships, you must practice effective supplier lifecycle management.
 No easy task, is it?
 By understanding each stage in the lifecycle and having a standard process in place to manage it, you can build lasting, profitable relationships while reducing your risk and costs, too.